 A private family graveside service will be held at the Napinka Cemetery, Napinka, MB at a later date.

 In lieu of flowers, donations in Anna’s memory may be made to the Melita Palliative Care Fund, Box 459, Melita, MB.
 R0M 1L0 or the Napinka Cemetery Fund, Box 71, Napinka, MB.
 R0M 1N0.

-To send sympathy gifts to the family or plant a tree in memory of Anna (Reddekopp) Hodgins, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Anna (Reddekopp) Hodgins, please visit our Tree Store.